fredbyinshi/BK-Quality-Assurance-Position-Exercise/README.md

 # BK-Quality-Assurance-Position-Exercise

-I did this exercise using Cypress framework`
+I did this exercise using Cypress framework.
 Cypress is a javascript based framework for code testing.

 #In order to set up the project